Resume for Carpenter

 Carpenter – ABC Construction Company | January 2015 – Present

-- Built and installed custom cabinets for residential clients Working closely with designers to bring their ideas to life.
+- Built and installed custom cabinets for residential customers and designers, working closely to bring their ideas to reality.

-- Completed multiple renovation projects within the timeframes specified while maintaining the highest standards of quality.
+- Achieved successful completion of multiple remodeling projects within the timeframes specified while ensuring high-quality standards.

-- Collaborated with other tradespeople on projects to make sure of a smooth process and compliance with deadlines for projects.
+- Collaborated with other tradespeople on projects to make sure of smooth workflow and adherence to project deadlines.

-Write down each job experience sequentially, starting with the most recent position.
+Each job description should be listed with reverse chronological order starting with the most recent position.

 5. Education

-Within this area, write about your education background that is related to carpentry.
-In this section, include the name of the institution, the degree or diploma you earned (if relevant), and the year of completion.
+In this section, write about your academic background in relation to carpentry.
+Include the name of your institution, the degree/diploma you received (if applicable) and the year of your completion.

 Example: